4 Hypothesis testing

 Figure 4.2: Discrete alternative binomial distribution.

-\[ \begin{eqnarray*} \text{Two-sided} \\ H_{A} & : \theta & \neq .5 \\ H_{A} & : \hat{x} & \neq \mu \\ H_{A} & : t & \neq 0 \\ H_{A} & : \mu_1 & \neq \mu_2 \\ \text{One-sided} \\ H_{A} & : \theta & < .5 \\ H_{A} & : \hat{x} & > 100 \\ H_{A} & : t & > 0 \\ H_{A} & : \mu_1 & < \mu_2 \\ \end{eqnarray*} \tag{4.2}\]
+\[ \begin{eqnarray*} \text{Two-sided} \\ H_{A} & : \theta & \neq .5 \\ H_{A} & : t & \neq 0 \\ H_{A} & : \mu_1 & \neq \mu_2 \\ \text{One-sided} \\ H_{A} & : \theta & < .5 \\ H_{A} & : t & > 0 \\ H_{A} & : \mu_1 & < \mu_2 \\ \end{eqnarray*} \tag{4.2}\] The choice between a one-sided and two-sided hypothesis (and corresponding statistical test) depends on the research question and the theory.
+We will cover one and two-sided testing more extensively in Section 4.2.12.

-4.1.3 Testing hypothesis
+4.1.3 Testing hypotheses

-In the empirical cycle, the researcher tests the hypothesis against data collected for this purpose.
+In the empirical cycle, the researcher tests a hypothesis against data collected for this purpose.
 The most widely used method for testing hypotheses is null hypothesis significance testing (NHST).
 As we will read in this chapter, there are other methods that can be used to test hypotheses, such as confidence intervals and Bayesian statistics.

 All methods serve as decision frameworks that enable researchers to establish rules for evaluating their hypotheses.
 These rules are determined before data collection and are designed to minimize the risk of incorrect decisions.
 Null Hypothesis Significance Testing (NHST) manages this risk by defining it probabilistically.
-Confidence intervals provide a measure of accuracy through their width, while Bayesian statistics express this risk in terms of the credibility interval.
+Confidence intervals provide a measure of precision through their width, while Bayesian statistics express this risk in terms of the credibility interval.

 In the next chapters, we will cover the logic behind NHST, confidence intervals, and Bayesian statistics.
 We will also discuss how to select the appropriate statistical test for your research question, and how to report the results of your statistical tests.